asaadsaad/CS571-Final-Project/README.md

 * Use Expo SDK APIs.
 * Use Express/MongoDB for supportive backend API.
 All Express routes should be protected from public access by JWT (except sign up and sign in routes).
 Persist the app state in AsyncStorage.

-**Remember to respect and honor the code honor submission policy.
-All written code must be original.**
+**Remember to respect the code honor submission policy.
+All written code must be original.
+Presenting something as one’s own work when it came from another source is plagiarism and is forbidden.
+Plagiarism is a very serious thing in all American academic institutions and is guarded against vigilantly by every professor.**.

 Project will be evaluated based on your code quality (not quantity).
 I may need to schedule a meeting with some students to discuss their code-source.